Travel Insurance

 You must use your Chase Sapphire card (or points) to activate these travel insurance benefits.

-What Does Chase Sapphire Travel Insurance Not Cover
+What Won’t Chase Sapphire Travel Insurance Cover?

 Despite strong benefits, Chase Sapphire’s travel protections have major limitations: